faucetsdn/udmi/misc/discoverynode/README.md

     sudo bin/install_daemon install
     ```

 2. Create a gateway device in the site model, using the public key which is printed to the terminal at the end of the script.
-Use the `discovery` block to configure which dsicovery families are supported when using the UDMI tooling to intiaite discovery and run registrar
+Use the `discovery` block to configure which discovery families are supported when using the UDMI tooling to initiate discovery and run registrar

     ```json
     {